herculesgabriel/readingBible/books/john.md

 `68` Simon Peter answered him, "Lord, to whom shall we go?
 You have the words of eternal life. `69` We have come to believe and to know that you are the Holy One of God."

 `70` Then Jesus replied, "**Have I not chosen you, the Twelve?
 Yet one of you is a devil!**" `71` (He meant Judas, the son of Simon Iscariot, who, though one of the Twelve, was later to betray him.)

+## 7

+### Jesus Goes to the Festival of Tabernacles

+`1` After this, Jesus went around in Galilee.
+He did not want to go about in Judea because the Jewish leaders there were looking for a way to kill him. `2` But when the Jewish Festival of Tabernacles was near, `3` Jesus's brothers said to him, "Leave Galilee and go to Judea, so that your disciples there may see the works you do. `4` No one who wants to become a public figure acts in secret.
+Since you are doing these things, show yourself to the world." `5` For even his own brothers did not believe in him.

+`6` Therefore Jesus told them, "**My time is not yet here; for you any time will do.** `7` **The world cannot hate you, but it hates me because I testify that its works are evil.** `8` **You go to the festival.
+I am not going up to this festival, because my time has not yet fully come.**" `9` After he had said this, he stayed in Galilee.